Section 1. Vaccine Requirement

 Why do we need a vaccine requirement for a university campus?

 A vaccine requirement is our best opportunity to ensure that everyone who works and studies on campus is safe.
 This is especially important for those who cannot be vaccinated for medical reasons and those who live with young children and others who cannot yet be vaccinated.
 Additionally, we now know that the Delta variant is much more transmissible than earlier forms of the virus.
 We understand that this decision impacts our entire community, and we are taking that impact seriously.

-If I am enrolled in only virtual/online courses for spring semester, will I still need to be vaccinated?
+If I am enrolled in only virtual/online courses, will I still need to be vaccinated?

 How are students required to prove they are vaccinated?